Sofia Kavlin

 Cartography of Self (2024) explores culture’s influence on body image and individual aspiration.
 It is typewritten and rendered in watercolor and bricolage and draws from a five-month-long movement study with Mary Abrams in New York.

-The Unsent Letter Mailbox (2024) is a temporary public installation and anonymous reading series where passersby write unsent letters and, in exchange, are invited to read one written by someone else.
+The Unsent Letter Mailbox (2024) is a public installation series and anonymous reading series coined a movement by Secret NYC, where passersby write unsent letters and, in exchange, read one written by someone else.
+The project has since grown into a fiscally-sponsored multi-disciplinary group that provides creative engagement through free pop-ups, ticketed events, collaborations with visual and performance artists, and partnerships with institutions and companies.

 “Horizons” (2023) centers on the frailty and joy of the human body against the concrete backdrop of New York City.
 This piece captures the right to privacy and contemplation through unscripted movement (to dance as if no one were there).